cloudy1gor/understrap-schild/README.md

 ```

 ## How to start?
-From the project directory, you need to execute the commands:
+1.From the project directory, you need to execute the commands:
 ```sh
 docker-compose up --build -d
 ```

+2.Import the database using PHPMyAdmin
+Open in your browser the page at http://localhost:8081/

-The project will now be available in the browser at:
+3.The project will now be available in the browser at:
 http://localhost:8001

 If you want to run the task runner, you need to launch a second console in the project directory and run the command: